antonsolomko/snooker-andy/README.md

 # Andy Rating System

+## Overview

 The Andy rating system was designed for the [AndyScorer](http://snooker.andyscorer.org) web service to evaluate players skills in the game of [snooker](en.wikipedia.org/wiki/Snooker).
 It is based on [Glicko](http://www.glicko.net/glicko.html) rating system with minor modifications and assesses players strength as their ability to win frames.

-As glicko, the introduced rating system considers each player's strength being a [normally distributed random variable](en.wikipedia.org/wiki/Normal_distribution).
+Like glicko, the introduced rating system considers each player's strength being a [normally distributed random variable](en.wikipedia.org/wiki/Normal_distribution).
 Parameters of the distributions (mean and variance) are adjusted periodically based on games outcomes.

 #### Assumptions:
 * players try to win every frame,
 * frames outcomes are independent of each other.

+## Description

 Ratings are updated daily.
 Ratings on a given day are based on all finished ranked games played before that day between members of one academy (excluding "guest" players, who are not ranked).